 What Is Retention Rate?

-Retention rates can also look at a cohort of people who downloaded the app at roughly the same time to determine their in-app behavior.
+Retention rates can also look at a cohort of people who downloaded the app on the same day to determine their in-app behavior.

-- Retention rate helps determine how successful UA managers are at finding the right user for their app
+- Retention rate helps determine how successful UA managers are at finding the right users for their app

 - A low app retention rate may tell you how to improve the user’s in-app experience